CHEAP DIVORCE ATTORNEYS

 Flat Fee: when lawyers charge a set amount of money regardless of how many hours they work on a case.

-Most attorneys charge from $100 to $400 dollars an hour for their services.
+Most cheap divorce attorneys charge from $100 to-not so cheap-$400 dollars an hour for their services.
 On that rate a simple divorce in the US can cost you anywhere from $2,500 to $10,000 dollars.

 CHOOSING A LAWYER

 In a contested divorce, the greater the number of issues involving your case (Property division, child support, spousal maintenance/alimony, child custody, tax ramifications, actuary tables, pensions, life insurance, the economic value of homemaking services, the community property or equitable distribution laws) the costly it will be.
 And for that reason the choice of lawyer is really important.